DataWorks-NC/quality-of-life-dashboard/README.md

 npm install
 ```

-You'll then need to copy `.env.example` to a new `.env` file in the repo root and fill in (at minimum) the `VUE_APP_MAPBOX_ACCESS_TOKEN` with a valid mapbox access token.
+You'll then need to copy `.env.example` to a new `.env` file in the repo root and fill in (at minimum) the `VITE_MAPBOX_ACCESS_TOKEN` with a valid mapbox access token, which you can obtain by signing up for a free mapbox account at https://console.mapbox.com/.
 You can use this file to store other local environment variables (for example, for testing Google Analytics), but they're not strictly required.

 Then run